Vandegrift High School: Demographics

-5.8% of the students were eligible for free or reduced lunch.
+8% of the students were eligible for free or reduced lunch.

-Feeder patterns

-Its feeder schools are Canyon Ridge Middle School and Four Points Middle School.

 Performing arts

-Vandegrift has a competitive show choir, the all-female group "Venom", named after the award-winning 2018 film.
+Vandegrift has a competitive show choir, the all-female group "Venom".

+Vandegrift's marching band has over 400 members, and has won UIL State championships 2 years in a row.
+The marching band has also won the 2023 Bands of America Super regional in San Antonio in both the preliminary round and final round.
+With their finals performance, they achieved the highest BOA Regional score of all time, with a 97.6.

 Accomplishments

 In November 2013, Vandegrift High School took first place at the UIL Class 4A State Marching Band Championships.

-The girls' soccer team won the 2014 UIL Class 4A championship.
+The girls' soccer team won the 2014 UIL Class 4A State Championship.

-The boys' golf team won the 4A state championship in 2014.
+The boys' golf team won the 4A State Championship in 2014.

+The girls’ swim team won the UIL Class 5A State Championship in 2015.

+The boys’ swim team won the UIL Class 5A State Championship in 2016.

 In 2019, the marching band won the Bands of America Grand Nationals in Indianapolis for the first time.

-In 2022, the marching band won the UIL Class 6A championship.
+In 2022 and 2023, the marching band won the UIL Class 6A State Championship.

+In 2023 and 2024, the girls golf team won the UIL Class 6A State Championship.

+In 2024, the football team won the UIL Class 6A Division II State Championship.

+In 2025, the boys soccer team won the UIL Class 6A Division II State Championship.